Why is the Guardianship Board referred to as a quasi judicial body?

 Are there any limits on a Guardian’s authority?

-A guardian or enduring guardian can make all personal decisions for the person except for those which are already covered by law such as marriage, assault or false imprisonment, and a person's mail.
+A guardian or substitute decision-maker can make all personal decisions for the person except for those which are already covered by law such as marriage, assault or false imprisonment, and a person's mail.
 A guardian has no authority to:

 - prevent a person marrying